 Starting five (the people you want to spend the most time with)

-- Sarah – 2 shared values, 1 common interest
+- Sarah – two shared values, one common interest

-- James – 1 very strong shared value, 2 common interests
+- James – one strong shared value, two common interests

 Bench (people you spend less time with)